 of world understanding and cultural exchange through the celebration

-of baseball, which became an Olympic Medal Sport for the first
+of baseball, which was an Olympic Medal Sport for the first

-time in the 1992 Barcelona Olympics.
+time in the 1992 Barcelona Olympics, and will return to the Olympics at the 2020 games in Tokyo.
 Recognizing that the sport

 of baseball promotes teamwork, good health, discipline and friendship,